jerrinsg/go-pmem/README.md

 ## Related Projects
 ### go-pmem-transaction
+`go-pmem-transaction` project provides two packages that go-pmem depends on.
-This is a project that aims to make persistent memory more accessible to Go programmers.
-It consists of two packages - `pmem` and `transaction`. `pmem` package provides access to persistent memory data through named objects.
-The `transaction` package provides an implementation of undo and redo logging for crash-consistent updates to persistent memory data.
+The `pmem` package provides APIs to initialize persistent memory and access persistent memory data through named objects.
+The `transaction` package provides the transactional functionalities that go-pmem uses for enabling crash-consistent persistent memory data updates.
 Project home page - https://github.com/vmware/go-pmem-transaction
 ### Go Redis
 Go Redis is a Go implementation of Redis designed to run on persistent memory.